BOOST N°821 mit Tasse

 Grow Turmeric at Home

 The turmeric root steams originally from Southeast Asia and can easily be grown at home in your garden or even on the windowsill.
 Let a small piece of fresh turmeric root, preferably organic, sprout in a glass of warm water for 12 - 20 hours.
 Then plant the sprouted root with the cut side down in soil.
 Regular watering is important but be careful not to let the soil get too wet or waterlogged.
 Turmeric likes particularly warm and bright places but not direct sunlight.
 After a few weeks, you should see a shoot sprouting from your turmeric root, and you can now transplant it into a larger pot.
 The rhizome, commonly known as the turmeric root, needs space to grow.
-You can expect beautiful pink flowers and in autumn, when the leaves of the turmeric plant begin to wither, you can harvest the turmeric root.
-Keep a small piece of your precious harvest, so you can repeat the process and grow your own turmeric.
+You can expect beautiful pink flowers, and in autumn, when the leaves of the turmeric plant begin to wither, you can harvest the turmeric root.
+Keep a small piece of your precious harvest so you can repeat the process and grow your own turmeric.

 Turmeric: The Spice with Endless Possibilities